haeriamin/Subspace-Graph-Physics/README.md

 * The rollout runtime is 5 micro-sec/sec, and the training runtime is 40 global-step/sec (on NVIDIA RTX 3080).

-* The particle positions and velocities, and rigid body interaction forces, in a 3D excavation configuration, are compared above.
+* The particle positions and velocities, and rigid body interaction forces are compared above.

 <!-- ## Code structure